The Ultimate Guide to the Louvre

 7.1 Louvre Highlights Self-Tour By Louvre Museum

-The Louvre has a selection of masterpieces that you can check on its website.
-This is the Louvre’s best route if you don’t have particular interests and want to cover the basics.
-There are 11 artworks in total :
+The Louvre offers a curated selection of masterpieces you can explore on its website.
+This recommended route is ideal if you don’t have specific interests and want to cover the essentials.
+It includes 11 artworks and takes approximately 1 hour and 30 minutes to complete.

 7.2 Louvre Must-See List by CNN

-To honour the Louvre’s 220th anniversary, CNN asked its users through its Instagram account to vote for the Louvre highlights.
-Here is the Louvre must-see list by CNN:
+To honour the Louvre’s 220th anniversary, CNN asked its users on Instagram to vote for the best things to see at the Louvre.
+Here’s the Louvre highlights list by CNN:

 7.3 Louvre Highlights List by World in Paris